MahmoudMehisen/MashmoudMehisen.md/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Backend (Spring Boot/ReactJs)
+- 🔭 &nbsp; I’m currently learning (Spring Boot/Angular)
 - 🤔 &nbsp; Computer science graduate with amazing skills in programming, problem-solving, and software development.
 Highly analytical and eager to learn.
 I love working on hard problems that require creative solutions.
 Interested in back-end with all the optimizations, databases, and designs involved in its development.

 - 🎓 &nbsp; I’m fresh grad from ASU in Egypt
-- 💼 &nbsp; Backend developer and Moblie developer.
+- 💼 &nbsp; Software Engineer.
 - ✍️ &nbsp; I enjoy reading good books or having a nice evening out with friends.
 - ☕ &nbsp; I like work that benefits other people as well as myself and isn't too systematic and believe that if you have a dream, wake up to do it.
 - How to reach me: __mahmoud.mehisen@gmail.com__